ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

 ### bodypose.detectStop()

-This method can be called after a call to `bodypose.detectStart` to stop the repeating pose estimation.
+This method can be called to stop the continuous pose estimation process.

 ```javascript
 bodypose.detectStop();